codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 * Why does the shortcut work?
   * If we start at the data, the Markov chain wanders away from the data and towards things that it likes more--towards things it likes b/c of its initial weights, rather than b/c of the data
     * We can see what direction it is wandering in after only a few steps
-    * When we know the weights are bad, it is a waste of time to let it go all the way to equilibrium
+    * When we know *the weights are bad*, it is a waste of time to let it go all the way to equilibrium
+    * FWC - the weights are bad b/c they haven't been learned yet early in the procedure
   * All we need to do is lower the probability of the confabulations/reconstructions (the former is a psych term) it produces after one full step and raise the probability of the data.
     * Then it will stop wandering away.
     * The learning cancels out once the confabulations and the data have the same distribution.